 NEW BUILDING COMMISSIONING

 The USGBC recognized the effectiveness and benefits that commissioning would provide in green buildings, and included commissioning in the LEED certification system.
-LEED certification not only includes building commissioning as a way to earn a credit, but requires it.
+LEED certification not only includes building commissioning as a way to earn a credit, but also requires it.
 Commissioning for LEED certification is divided into two levels: “Fundamental Building Systems Commissioning” and “Enhanced Commissioning.”
-Fundamental Building Systems Commissioning is a prerequisite for LEED certification, while Enhanced Commissioning is one of the 69 optional credits that can be selected to help reach the 26 credit minimum needed to earn a LEED designation.
+Fundamental Building Systems Commissioning is a prerequisite for LEED certification, while Enhanced Commissioning is one of the 104 optional credits that can be selected to help reach the 40 credit minimum needed to earn a LEED designation.

 The Fundamental Building Systems Commissioning prerequisite, as its name implies, requires six tasks that are generally considered more traditional or fundamental commissioning tasks.
 These six particular tasks were selected because each was considered vital to the success of any commissioning effort, and therefore vital to the success of the building project itself.
-The Additional Commissioning credit requires an additional five tasks that are more typical of the full commissioning process approach.
+The Additional Commissioning credit requires five more tasks that are typical of the full commissioning process approach.
 These tasks were selected for the additional credit due to the enhanced benefits and value they add to projects.

 BUILDING ENVELOPE COMMISSIONING